wealthkernel/api-documentation-guides/docs/webhooks/FAQs.md

 We provide an idempotency key as a header on each request, which we advise you utilise to ensure you do not process the same event more than once.

-## What happens after I disable a subscription?
+## What happens with events after I disable a subscription?

 When a subscription is disabled, it stops receiving events, including any ongoing retry request due to transient HTTP error codes.
 If you re-enable a disabled subscription, it will only receive new events.